Lectures: History of Decorative Art and Design: Part 1 - Jacq Barber

 What can I do next?

 Jacq's part 2 follows in the subsequent term.
+Parts one, two and three of this course, can also be attended as stand-alone courses and it is not required to attend them sequentially.
 Or try our Modern Art History lectures, or another leisure course.

 About the lecturer